k4sh4n1/research/pre-proposal draft notes.md

 * Structural damage forecasting
 * Structural behavior forecasting
 * Earthquake emergency exit plan
+* Performance-based design (PBD)
 * ...

 Preliminary investigations could be done to find a limited and doable topic for the PhD program.

+# Structural reliability

+The probability theory and statistics can be applied to structural engineering [@ranganathan1999structural].
+Reliability and and risk assessment are entangled with each other.
+For this purpose, Monte Carlo simulation is a popular tool.
+Monte Carlo is employed by stochastic differential equations too.

+Stochasticity is _not_ a central topic of structural reliability.
+But reliability studies would provide the probabilistic foundation to advance into the stochasticity.
+We might add the stochasticity to the classical reliability.

+## Performance-based design (PBD)

+Reliability concepts are increasingly important since the PBD is being adopted by building codes and is becoming the standard practice.

+The stochastic differential equations are highly effective tools for financial market forecasting.
+They can be brought into the PBD to create a new approach for structural design:

+* Stochastic PBD or SPBD

+Does it make sense?

 # Brainstorming: a market model